francojeferson/challenge-artificial-intelligence/adaptive_learning/ui/README.md

 uvicorn adaptive_learning.ui.web_app:app --reload
 ```

-3. Open your browser and navigate to `http://localhost:8000` to access the web UI.
+3. Open your browser and navigate to `http://localhost:8000` to access the web UI with all integrated features.

 ### Using Docker